microsoft/CoreTemplateStudio/README.md

 If you have specific feature requests or would like to vote on what others are recommending, please go to the [GitHub issues](https://github.com/Microsoft/CoreTemplateStudio/issues) section as well.
 We would love to see what you are thinking.

-This project is a shared project and will change based on the needs of WindowsTemplateStudio.
-You can check out their [roadmap](https://github.com/microsoft/WindowsTemplateStudio/blob/dev/docs/roadmap.md) for more information.
+This project is a shared project and will change based on the needs of WindowsTemplateStudio and WebTemplateStudio.
+You can check out WindowsTemplateStudio's [roadmap](https://github.com/microsoft/WindowsTemplateStudio/blob/dev/docs/roadmap.md) for more information.
+We're still working on a roadmap for WebTemplateStudio.

 ## Reporting Security Issues